enasequence/read_docs/cli_05.md

 - General sequence information
    - Study accession or unique name (alias)
    - Unique name for the submission
+   - Free text description of the submitted sequences (optional)
 - Sequence flat files

 The following picture illustrates the stages of the annotated sequence flat file submission process: